Please refer to the GUIDELINES for mentors

 Patrick Emmerling, Ph.D., MBA, Senior Licensing Manager, Roswell Park Cancer Institute

-Meera Govindaraghavan, Technical Specialist at Sughrue Mion, LLC.
+Meera Govindaraghavan, Patent Agent at Sughrue Mion, PLLC.

 Michelle Haven, Senior Vice President, Business Development, Zoetis